emiledgl/flash-window-attention-v2/README.md

-# Flash Window Attention V2: Accelerating Swin Transformer V2 for Faster Inference and Reduced Memory Footprint
+# Flash Window Attention V2: Accelerating Swin Transformer V2

 **Flash Window Attention V2** is a triton implementation of the scaled cosine attention occuring in the Swin transformer V2 attention mechanism. his implementation builds upon the principles introduced in the original [Flash Attention 2 paper](https://arxiv.org/abs/2307.08691), specifically adapting them for the unique requirements of Scaled Cosine (Window) Attention.